 Vocal cord edema or paralysis

 Vocal cord dysfunction often mimics asthma Asthma Asthma is a disease of diffuse airway inflammation caused by a variety of triggering stimuli resulting in partially or completely reversible bronchoconstriction.
-Symptoms and signs include dyspnea... read more , so many patients with vocal cord dysfunction are incorrectly given drugs for asthma but do not respond.
-Epiglottitis may be becoming more common among adults, but adults with epiglottitis are less likely than children to have stridor.
+Symptoms and signs include dyspnea... read more , so many patients with vocal cord dysfunction are incorrectly given medications for asthma but do not respond.

 Evaluation of Stridor